-Risk Factors.
-As with any mutual fund, the value of the Fund's shares will change and you could lose money on your investment.
-Investment risks associated with investing in real estate securities, in addition to other risks, include rental income f uctuation, depreciation, property tax value changes and differences in real estate market values.
-Because the Fund invests l more than 25% of its total assets in the real estate industry, it may be more susceptible to a single economic, regulatory, or technical occurrence than a fund that does not concentrate its investments in this industry.
+Risk factors.
+The value of the Fund's shares will change and you could lose money on your investment.
+Investment risks associated with investing in real estate securities, in addition to other risks, include rental income fluctuation, depreciation, property tax value changes and differences in real estate market values.
+Because the Fund invests more than 25% of its total assets in the real estate industry, it may be more susceptible to a single economic, regulatory, or technical occurrence than a fund that does not concentrate its investments in this industry.
 International investing involves additional risks, including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
 These risks are magnified in emerging markets.
 The Fund is non-diversified, meaning that it may invest a significant portion of its total assets in a limited number of issuers, and a decline in value of those investments would cause the Fund's overall value to decline greater than that of a more diversified portfolio.
+There is no guarantee that the Fund will not decline in value in comparison with funds that do not use a risk-managed approach.
 These and other risks are more fully described in the Fund's prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.

 IVY INVESTMENTS? refers to the financial services offered by Ivy Distributors, Inc., a FINRA member broker dealer and the distributor of IVY FUNDS® mutual funds, and those financial services offered by its affiliates.